arshadrayyan/Python-Flask/README.md

 # Forbidden

 The Error message will display when the User Enters the name with numbers it will Display the Following Error.
 (Error Code 403).

+# StaticFileUses

+The Program contains the Static Folder in it's app directory to understand the JavaScript and CSS files how it is calling through the Flask Framework.